The structure of polynomial growth for tree automata/transducers and MSO set queries: Introduction

-More recently, Gallot, Maneth, Nakano and Peyrat have used pumping arguments similar to~\cite{MacroMSOLinear} to establish the decidability of \emph{linear size-to-height increase} for macro tree transducers~\mbox{\cite[Theorem~17(1)]{LSHI}}.
-This asymptotic property may be illustrated by the function of \Cref{ex:comb-intro}, which maps an input $S^{n}(0)$ to an output of height $n+1$.
-Our final theorem shows that our methods are also applicable to such questions of output height (Gallot et al.'s result can be recovered by testing whether $k\leqslant1$). \begin{theorem} Given a tree-to-tree function $f$ defined either by an MSO set interpretation or by a macro tree transducer, there exists a function $g$ (with a different domain than $f$): \begin{itemize} \item which is the ambiguity of some computable tree automaton; \item such that $\growth\big[\height \circ f\big](n) + 1 = \growth\big[g\big](n)$ for all $n\geqslant1$. \end{itemize} As a consequence, by \Cref{thm:degree-ambiguity}, the output height of $f$ grows either polynomially or exponentially in the input size, with a computable degree $k \in \bbN\cup\{\infty\}$. \end{theorem}
+More recently, Gallot, Maneth, Nakano and Peyrat have used arguments similar to the aforementioned~\cite{MacroMSOLinear} to establish the decidability of \emph{linear size-to-height increase} for MTTs~\mbox{\cite[Theorem~17(1)]{LSHI}}.
+This asymptotic property may be illustrated by the function of \Cref{ex:comb-intro}, which maps an input $S^{n}(\underline{0})$ to an output of height $n+1$.
+We demonstrate that our methods are also applicable to such questions of output height (Gallot et al.'s result can be recovered by testing whether $k\leqslant1$). \begin{theorem} Let $f$ be a tree-to-tree function defined either by an MSO set interpretation or by a macro tree transducer.
+Then $\height \circ f$ has a well-defined and computable degree of growth in $\bbN\cup\{\infty\}$. \end{theorem}